 One of the most fascinating facts about butterflies is that they come with four separate wings instead of two.
 We refer to the two wings near its head as forewings, while those at the back are called hindwings.
 All four of the butterfly’s wings move up and down during flight thanks to its strong flight muscles.

-The butterfly's wings have tiny scales, which are tiny hairs that overlap and give it its distinct color form and patterns.
+The butterfly's wings have tiny scales, which are tiny hairs that overlap, giving them distinct color forms and patterns.
 These color forms are structural and pigmented.
 Pigmented colors are dense, inky, and definite, while structural colors shift with lighting and produce a more rainbow-like effect3.

 The biggest living butterfly is Queen Alexandra's Birdwing, found in the rainforests of Papua New Guinea, and it is also one of the rarest butterflies in the world.
-The male and female differ in size, color, and wingspan.
+The female and male butterflies differ in size, color, and wingspan.

 However, the female is larger than the male butterfly, having a wingspan of more than 25.4cm.
 They come in brown wings with white markings.
 The males are smaller, with a wingspan of around 17.8 cm.